1980 Federation Cup (tennis)

 The 1980 Federation Cup was the 18th edition of the most important competition between national teams in women's tennis.
-The tournament was held at the Rot-Weiss Tennis Club in West Berlin from 19–25 May.
+The tournament was held at the Rot-Weiss Tennis Club in West Berlin from 19 to 25 May.
 The United States won their fifth consecutive title, defeating Australia in their tenth and record eighth consecutive final.
 The US did not drop a single match during the tournament.

-Participating Teams
+Participating teams

 Draw

 All ties were played at the Rot-Weiss Tennis Club in West Berlin, on clay courts.